 “The government wants to see accurate, time-based, meritable documentation.
 You can have all the facts, but without that daily first person corroboration from our field leaders doing the actual work, they question it,” said Follis.

 Because Raken automatically time-stamped their daily logs, photos, and attachments, Danforth’s documentation supported their stated delays.
 This ultimately led to Danforth receiving equitable compensation.

 “You don’t know what’s going to be important three months after you input it the day it happened,” Follis said.
 “But because everything’s time-stamped electronically, it’s proof we couldn’t have recreated or altered it.”

 To properly collect data that would give them better production insights, Danforth needed software that was easy to use in the field and made communication easy.
 That way, there was less back-and-forth when it came to important project updates—and Danforth could act fast to stay on course.

 “The most important thing we have is the power of our people, and Raken provides our field leaders with a clear and concise method of communication with management,” said Follis.
 “If we’re not listening to them, and can’t react to what their needs are, we’ve really missed the boat.”

 With Raken, the John W. Danforth Company has a clean, digital record of all their project data.
 From time-stamped photos and attachments to production tracking, you can better protect your workers—and make better decisions faster.

 Schedule a demo to see how you can improve your productivity with Raken—just like Danforth.
-(It even comes with a free 15-day trial.)
+(It even comes with a free trial.)